What is Science Journeys?

 • Seacrest Studios

-• George Washington School of Medicine and Health Sciences student volunteers
+• George Washington School of Medicine and Health Sciences

 • Knology

-About Our Programming
+Our Programming

-• Family Learning Events (FLEs): intended to stimulate curiosity and provide families and hospital visitors with educational materials and resources
+• Family Learning Events (FLEs): Intended to stimulate curiosity and provide families and hospital visitors with educational materials and resources

-• Bedside: one-on-one lesson to teach health and STEM concepts
+• Bedside: One-on-one lesson to teach health and STEM concepts

-• Small Group Sessions: playroom activities to introduce health STEM concepts
+• Small Group Sessions: Playroom activities to introduce health STEM concepts

-• Seacrest Studios Broadcasts: broadcast lessons and activities via Seacrest Studios during which patients can interact by calling the studio or attending a live broadcast
+• Seacrest Studios Broadcasts: Broadcast lessons and activities via Seacrest Studios during which patients can interact by calling the studio or attending a live broadcast